 What is the sleeper train like?

-The photos below show the D-category sleeper which runs until the end of September 2024.
 From 1 the service is upgraded to a G-category Fuxing high-speed train with 16 cars, capable of 350 km/h: Cars 2-15 have 4-berth soft sleeper compartments, cars 1 & 16 each have 45 2nd class seats and 12 1st class seats.
-2nd class seats are arranged 2+3 across the car width, 1st class 2+2. if you get any photos please get in touch!
+2nd class seats are arranged 2+3 across the car width, 1st class 2+2.

-D-category sleeper train with 4-berth soft sleepers.
-Photos courtesy of Josep Perna.
+G-category sleeper train with 4-berth soft sleepers.
+Photos courtesy of Tom Peart.

 Hong Kong to Shanghai